-(and Still Feed Him From the Table)
+(and Still Feed Him From Your Plate)

 Most dog training sites have simple steps for training a dog to quit begging; they recommend that you remove the dog from the situation (e.g., crate) and ignore the dog.
 Of course this works with Weimaraners too, but I’ll tell you a secret.
 You can have it both ways.

-Anyway, this is how you train it:
+This is how you train it: